Everything Sucks (Descendents album): Reception

-Everything Sucks became the first Descendents release to chart, reaching #132 on the Billboard 200 and #4 on Top Heatseekers.
+Everything Sucks became the first Descendents release to chart, reaching No. 132 on the Billboard 200 and No. 4 on Top Heatseekers.
 Ned Raggett of AllMusic remarked: "take this out of its surrounding context and this was and is a prime Descendents album.
 All the humor and heart-on-sleeve showcasing one could hope for are here [...] anyone dismissing this as just like any other pop-punk around misses the point that these characters helped found it as much as anyone!"
 Rock critic Robert Christgau, however, merely gave the album a "neither" rating, indicating it as neither impressive nor a dud, which "may impress once or twice with consistent craft or an arresting track or two.
 Then it won't."
 In a 2004 biography of the band, Jenny Eliscu, of Rolling Stone, called their reunion "unforgivable" and stated that Everything Sucks "lived up to its name."